contentauth/c2pa-python-example/README.md

 If you encounter any issues running the `curl` command, try using `127.0.0.1` instead of `localhost`.

-Confirm that the app signed the output image:
+Confirm that the app signed the output image by doing one of these:
 - If you've installed C2PA Tool, run `c2patool <SIGNED_FILE_NAME>.jpg`.
-- Uploading the image to https://contentcredentials.org/verify.
+- Upload the image to https://contentcredentials.org/verify.
 Note that Verify will display the message **This Content Credential was issued by an unknown source** because it was signed with a certificate not on the [known certificate list](https://opensource.contentauthenticity.org/docs/verify-known-cert-list).